Shopify/react-native-skia/docs/docs/image-filters/overview.md

 ## Composing Filters

-Color Filters and Shaders and also be used as Image filters.
+Color Filters and Shaders can also be used as Image filters.
 In the example below, we first apply a color matrix to the content and a blur image filter.

 ```tsx twoslash